 We do however value all contributions from members and members of the public as they enable us to be aware of issues that members and taxpayers face and to be alerted to problems as they occur.
 We take the time to consider any issues raised, often by discussion by the relevant Sub-Committee.
 Where appropriate, we take the issue up with HMRC/HM Treasury, either as a contribution to ongoing discussions or as a new matter to be raised.

-Where possible we will respond when an issue is resolved, although this may be in the form of a website posting in the Newsdesk section on the CIOT website – you may wish to set up your profile to receive automatic alerts from this.
+Where possible we will respond when an issue is resolved, although this may be in the form of a website posting in the Newsdesk section on the CIOT website.
 Where possible, we also publish resulting correspondence with HMRC on the CIOT website in the 'Public Submissions' section.

-However, should you wish to discuss any specific matter with a member, or obtain a second opinion, you can search for one via our online directory – click on the ‘Find a Chartered Tax Adviser’ link on the CIOT home page at www.tax.org.uk.
+However, should you wish to discuss any specific matter with a member, or obtain a second opinion, you can search for one via our online directory – click on the ‘Find a CTA’ link on the CIOT home page at www.tax.org.uk.
 You will no doubt wish to discuss fees with the other member you select during your first contact.